solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 ---
 description: >-
     The Forge Proposal Simulator (FPS) offers a versatile solution for protocols with trusted actors to create and validate governance proposals.
-Its adaptable design fits various governance models seamlessly.
 ---

 # Architecture